Cricut Monogram Tutorial

 13. On the right side menu, highlight the three letters and click Weld.

 14. Highlight the shape and text, click Slice.

 15. Now you can use the text by itself or the circle shape with the text cut out.
 Multipurpose!

-Find more inspiration on Cricut’s Blog.
+Find more inspiration on Cricut’s Blog and the Circut Design Space.
 You can also shop the cutting machine collection at Cricut.com.
+Enjoy!

 We also love this How to Build a Lemonade Stand with a Recycled Pallet.
 Pin to Pinterest.

 WHAT’S TRENDING?
 Looking for a few engaging activities?
 Grab Themed Minute to Win it Games – Traditional, New Year, Valentine’s Day, Easter & more!
 Use these fun activities in the office, classroom, or at your next party.